MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_02/2-exercise-configure-connection-schema.md

 After you configured the Entra app registration, the next step is to create a console app, where you'll implement the Graph connector's code.

-In a terminal:
+Open a Windows terminal to create a newe console application:

-1. Create a new folder and change the working directory to it.
+1. Create a new folder by entering `mkdir documents\console_app` and then navigate to the new folder by entering `cd .\documents\console_app`.
-1. Create a new console application by running `dotnet new console`.
+1. Create a new console application by running `dotnet new console`
 1. Add dependencies, which you need to build the connector:
+   1. Add Nuget.org as a package source, run `dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org`
    1. To add the library needed to authenticate with Microsoft 365, run `dotnet add package Azure.Identity`.
    1. To add the client library to communicate with Graph APIs, run `dotnet add package Microsoft.Graph`.
    1. To add the library needed to work with user secrets, which you'll configure in the next step, run `dotnet add package Microsoft.Extensions.Configuration.UserSecrets`.